Core Web Vitals: How Optimizing Site Speed Can Boost Traffic & Sales

 Mobile shoppers are especially sensitive to delays, making optimization critical across all devices.

-Upgrading to modern frameworks like Next.js, Shopify Hydrogen, or headless commerce ensures future-proof performance and scalability.
+You can improve LCP, INP, and CLS with targeted fixes, and when those reach their limit, modern frameworks like Next.js, Shopify Hydrogen, or headless commerce ensure future-proof performance and scalability.

 Google now treats Core Web Vitals as a ranking factor, but their impact goes far beyond SEO.
 They directly influence site speed, user experience, and ultimately your conversions and sales.
 Studies show that even a one-second delay in page load can lead to a significant drop in conversions, especially for e-commerce.